Xiang511/RUNNING-WITH-RIFLES/website/docs/modding/FAQ/How to create new items.md

+---
+tags:
+  - Modding
+  - Create new Item
+---

 In campaign this is how to insert items into your singleplayer stash.

 First in the RWR main menu you go to ***CONTINUE RECENT GAME***